hcnpeiris/blog/Web_Cache_Poisoning.md

 ## Introduction
-**Web Cache Poisoning (WCP)** means caching an unusual response and serving it to other users.
+**Web Cache Poisoning (WCP)** means caching an unusual response and serving it to other users by storing as a cache.
 There are mainly two types of attacks:

 1. Caching with **XSS**
 2. **DoS** by triggering an error page